 The Argentine Gran Chaco suffers from a wide variety of issues, but deforestation is considered its most severe problem.
 The risks of its deforestation include the destruction of habitats, changes to the natural characteristics of the soil, alterations in the forest’s hydrological and climatic dynamics, and even the social and economic collapse of communities around the forest (that need the Forest to satisfy basic needs like food or medicinal plants).
 Current trends suggest that these risks to ecosystems will continue as the agricultural and livestock frontier expands.

 Said Juan de Dios Lopez, a member of the Wichi indigenous community in Salta province.

 Malnutrition, illness, displacements and environmental disasters are the aboriginal experiences of the advancing agrarian frontier.

 Alianza Wichi’s main mission consists of supporting indigenous organizations to recover the collective ownership of their lands, and possibly expanding this area to a significant area in Argentina.

-We intend to create a natural and cultural sanctuary a refuge for local cultures and a natural reserve where biodiversity can thrive again.
+We intend to create a network of natural and cultural sanctuaries as a refuge for local cultures and a natural reserve where biodiversity can thrive again.

 Collective land ownership is central to the indigenous struggle against deforestation and to social and environmental sustainability.
 Wichí and more than fifteen other cultural groups (Chorote, Nivacle, Guaraní, Qom, Pilagá, Chané, Mocoví, Weenhayek) of the Argentinean Chaco region struggle for collective land ownership undermines the individualistic mantra of ‘private property’ of capitalist social relations.